A Brief History of Volatility Models

 Any option trader’s first interaction with option pricing was probably quite similar to mine.
 My first interaction with option pricing was while reading “Option, Futures, and other derivatives” (by John Hull).
-There it was, this option pricing formula (Black-Scholes) where I could just put few parameters in excel, run few formulas and get an actual price of an option.
-This was mind-blowing… I felt like I just hit the jackpot, I’m going be a billionaire trading options..
+There it was, this option pricing formula (Black-Scholes) where I could just put few parameters in excel, run few formulas, and get an actual price of an option.
+This was mind-blowing… I felt like I just hit the jackpot, I’m going to be a billionaire trading options..
 Fast-forward 14 years and I’m not a billionaire, but along the way I watched volatility modeling evolves and takes shape, which I doubt quants and practitioners thought about 20–30 years ago…

 Unlike fashions and trends, the Bachelier model did not become obsolete, and we will later see how it remains relevant even today, more than a 100 year later… (hint: think about the oil move during April 2020)

 So what did Fischer Black and Myron Scholes develop that made their option pricing theory to be the cornerstone of modern quantitative finance (and awarded Myron Scholes a Nobel Prize)?

 Well, they developed an option pricing model that follows quite a similar path of the Bachelier model.
 The difference between the models lies mostly in the choice of process dynamic.
 While the Bachelier model follows arithmetic Brownian motion, B&S follows Geometric Brownian motion.

 Black & Scholes model, like Bachelier’s, based on relatively few base assumptions:

 - European options can only be exercised at expiration.

 - Risk-Free asset — there is a risk-free asset that we can borrow and invest our cash in(zero-coupon bond).